Become a Chapter Lead in your community.

-• Peer Support Chapters are community-based groups throughout Canada, that offer peer-to-peer support for adults living with PANS/PANDAS, as well, families supporting children with PANS/PANDAS.
+• Peer support groups are community-based groups throughout Canada, that offer peer support for adults living with PANS PANDAS, as well, families supporting children with PANS PANDAS.

 • IBA’s support program is run by volunteers with lived experience.
-Our Chapter Leads are passionate and want to help others by sharing their experiences to empower and provide hope to others.
+Our peer supporters are passionate and want to help others by sharing their experiences to empower and provide hope to others.

-• The key role of a Chapter Lead is to facilitate peer support to adult patients or families in their local community by offering emotional support, and education related to challenges and support with system navigation.
+• The key role of a peer supporter is to facilitate peer support to adult patients or families online and/or in their local community by offering emotional support, and education related to challenges and support with system navigation.

-• Having local community chapters ensures a link to local medical and mental health services and resources.
+• Having local community groups ensures a link to local medical and mental health services and resources.

 coffee shop (Chapter leader meetings)